Markets

 0.0 pp

-The IMF’s most recent projections indicate that the U.S. economy grew by 2.8% in 2023, despite the unfavorable global economic environment, particularly the conflicts in Ukraine and the Middle East, as well as rising costs for energy, raw materials, and intermediate goods.
-Growth of 2.0% and 2.1% is projected for 2024 and 2025, respectively.
+The IMF’s most recent projections indicate that the U.S. economy grew by 2.1% in 2025, despite the unfavorable global economic environment, particularly the conflicts in Ukraine and the Middle East, as well as rising costs for energy, raw materials, and intermediate goods.
+Growth of 2.4% and 2.0% is projected for 2026 and 2027, respectively.

-According to GlobalData, between 2025 and 2028, international departures by U.S. tourists are expected to grow at a CAGR of 4.9%, reaching 172.4 million departures in 2028.
-Spending by U.S. tourists abroad is projected to increase at a CAGR of 8.1% over the same period.
-Forwardkeys forecasts that passenger flights originating in the North American market to Portugal will see year-over-year growth of 5.2% from June to November 2025.
+According to GlobalData, between 2026 and 2029, international departures by U.S. tourists are expected to grow at a CAGR of 3.1%, reaching 162.0 million departures in 2029.
+Spending by U.S. tourists abroad is projected to increase at a CAGR of 6.3% over the same period.